-The Company is exposed to the risk that our portfolio companies will decide to sell most or all of their business after we invest in them.
-While often a windfall for the Company, this monetization by boutique management: (1) crystalizes our tax liabilities; (2) reduces our earnings; (3) may come at a multiple below where our stock trades; and (4) puts pressure on us to replace the earnings by acquiring new boutiques at attractive prices.
+The Company is exposed to the risk that our portfolio companies will decide to sell most or all their business after we invest in them.
+While often a windfall for the Company, this monetisation by boutique management: (1) crystalizes our tax liabilities; (2) reduces our earnings through the loss of revenue streams; (3) may come at a multiple below where our stock trades; and (4) puts pressure on us to replace the earnings by acquiring new boutiques at attractive prices.